 Installation view of video Beyond the Horizon in theater facade, SDSU Gallery, 2023

+A ghost light is a single bulb left illuminated near center stage when a theater is unoccupied and would otherwise be completely dark.
 Superstition holds that a ghost light provides opportunity for the resident ghosts of the theater to perform onstage when everyone else has left for the night.

 About Ghost Light Theaters